nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: The name of the first event in the list is changed to `editedEventName`.

     1. Other incorrect commands to try: `edit_event`, `edit_event n/editedEventName`, etc.

+### Listing all events

+1. Listing all events

+    1. Test case: `list_event`<br>
+       Expected: All the events currently present in the event list will be shown.
+If the event list is currently empty, a message `There is no event present!` will be shown.
+Otherwise, a message `Listed all event(s).` will be shown.

+### Getting today's events

+1. Getting today's events

+    1. Test case: `today_event`<br>
+       Expected: All the events that happening on today will be shown.
+A message `Listed events happen on today` and `x event(s) listed!` will be shown, where `x` is the number of events that happen on today.

+### Finding events by names

+1. Finding events by names

+    1. Test case: `find_event project meeting`<br>
+       Expected: All the events whose name contains any of `project` or `meeting` in the event list will be shown.
+       A message `x event(s) listed!` will be shown, where `x` is the number of events that satisfies the condition.

 ### Clearing expired events